 - Members must lock the clubhouse door, court gates and entrance gates if they are the last ones to leave the Club grounds.
 Please also ensure balls are put away, lights in the clubhouse and on court are turned off, the blinds are drawn and the maintenance shed is locked.
 Please respect the Club property and keep it clean and tidy.

 - All members and their guests must abide by the Club’s Code of Conduct.
 Members are responsible for ensuring that their guests follow the Code of Conduct.

-- In order to allow maximum enjoyment of court time, doubles will take precedence over singles on Courts 1 and 2.
-Specifically, if members are playing singles on Courts 1 and 2 and other members arrive within the first 5 minutes of play time, those playing are required to double up.
+- In order to allow maximum enjoyment of court time, doubles will take precedence over singles on tag up courts.
+Specifically, if members are playing singles and other members arrive within the first 5 minutes of play time, those playing are required to double up.
 After 5 minutes into the court period, whether to invite members arriving to join play is at the discretion of those using the court.

 - Any member using an untagged court must yield the court to members who are properly tagged for that court.

-- One member cannot tag a court with a single tag for themselves.
+- One member cannot tag up on a court with a single tag for themselves.
 A member occupying a court on his/her own must give up that court for singles or doubles play.

 - If no one comes to claim a court within 5 minutes of the start of the period, members on the court may move their tags and continue to play and members who are playing singles may continue to play singles.